Performance of Empirical Risk Minimization For Principal Component Regression: Abstract

 \section{Abstract}

-This paper establishes bounds on the predictive performance of empirical risk minimization for principal component regression.
-Our analysis is nonparametric, in the sense that the relation between the prediction target and the predictors is not specified.
-In particular, we do not rely on the assumption that the prediction target is generated by a factor model.
-In our analysis we consider the cases in which the largest eigenvalues of the covariance matrix of the predictors grow linearly in the number of predictors (strong signal regime) or sublinearly (weak signal regime).
-The main result of this paper shows that empirical risk minimization for principal component regression is consistent for prediction and, under appropriate conditions, it achieves near-optimal performance in both the strong and weak signal regimes.
+This paper studies the predictive performance of empirical risk minimization for principal component regression.
+Our analysis accommodates the leading eigenvalues of the predictor covariance matrix growing either linearly or sublinearly with the number of predictors.
+Additionally, we allow for both light-tailed and heavy-tailed data.
+Our main result establishes that, under appropriate conditions, empirical risk minimization for principal component regression is consistent for prediction and achieves near-optimal performance.

 { \textbf{Keywords:} empirical risk minimization, principal component regression, time series, oracle inequality}

 { \textbf{JEL:} C13, C14, C22, C55}

 \symbolfootnote[0]{\\